30th July 2021 31st January 2023 / 7 minutes of reading

 Naturally, I picked this Lil beauty.

 This is a countersinking drill bit and a countersunk anchoring screw.
 When used together your screw will sit flush or just beneath the surface that you are screwing into.
 It gives things finesse.
 My carpentry buddies out there will appreciate this.
 This is just like using creative anchors.
 Documenting all the creative inspirations that inform why your brand is the way that it is.
-With the intention that you can give this smorgasbord to any creative supplier to feast on, research in their own way and then come back prepared with their considered recommendations on how to execute their piece of work with a finesse you could never have imagined yourself.
+With the intention that you can give this smorgasbord to any creative supplier to feast on, research in their way and then come back prepared with their considered recommendations on how to execute their piece of work with a finesse you could never have imagined yourself.

 TOOL 3 In My Brand Strategy Toolkit - Brand Pyramid

 The brand pyramid tool is one of the most “out-there” tools in my opinion.
 It can feel like giving birth when clients meet this for the first time.
-I’m going to go straight into my physical tool because I think it really helps with the explanation here.
+I’m going to go straight into my physical tool because I think it helps with the explanation here.

 Contour Profile Gauge